couchbase/kv_engine/docs/CodingStandards.rst

 namespace of any source file that ``#include``\s the header.
 This is clearly a bad thing.

-In implementation files (e.g. ``.cpp`` files), the rule is more of a stylistic rule, but is still important.
+In implementation files (e.g. ``.cc`` files), the rule is more of a stylistic rule, but is still important.
 Basically, using explicit namespace prefixes makes the code **clearer**, because it is immediately obvious what facilities are being used and where they are coming from.
-And **more portable**, because namespace clashes cannot occur between LLVM code and other namespaces.
+And **more portable**, because namespace clashes cannot occur between KV-Engine code and other namespaces.
 The portability rule is important because different standard library implementations expose different symbols (potentially ones they shouldn't), and future revisions to the C++ standard will add more symbols to the ``std`` namespace.
-As such, we never use ``'using namespace std;'`` in LLVM.
+As such, we never use ``'using namespace std;'`` in KV-Engine.

 The exception to the general rule (i.e. it's not an exception for the ``std`` namespace) is for implementation files.
-For example, all of the code in the LLVM project implements code that lives in the 'llvm' namespace.
-As such, it is ok, and actually clearer, for the ``.cpp`` files to have a ``'using namespace llvm;'`` directive at the top, after the ``#include``\s.
+For example, code in the KV-Engine project implements code that lives in the 'cb' namespace.
+As such, it is ok, and actually clearer, for the ``.cc`` files to have a ``'using namespace cb;'`` directive at the top, after the ``#include``\s.
 This reduces indentation in the body of the file for source editors that indent based on braces, and keeps the conceptual context cleaner.
-The general form of this rule is that any ``.cpp`` file that implements code in any namespace may use that namespace (and its parents'), but should not use any others.
+The general form of this rule is that any ``.cc`` file that implements code in any namespace may use that namespace (and its parents'), but should not use any others.

 Provide a Virtual Method Anchor for Classes in Headers